Keith Carradine: Stage

 As a youth, Carradine had opportunities to appear on stage with his father in the latter's productions of Shakespeare.
 Thus, he had some background in theater when he was cast in the original Broadway run of Hair (1969), which launched his acting career.
 In that production he started out in the chorus and worked his way up to the lead roles playing Woof and Claude.
 He said of his involvement in Hair, "I really didn't plan to audition.
 I just went along with my brother, David, and his girlfriend at the time, Barbara Hershey, and two of their friends.
 I was simply going to play the piano for them while they sang, but I'm the one the staff wound up getting interested in."

-His stage career is further distinguished by his Tony-nominated performance for Best Actor (Musical) as the title character in the Tony Award-winning musical, The Will Rogers Follies in 1991, for which he also received a Drama Desk Award nomination.
+In 1991, he received a nomination for the Tony Award for Best Actor in a Musical, as the title character in the 45th Tony Awards winning musical, The Will Rogers Follies in 1991, for which he also received a nomination for the Drama Desk Award for Outstanding Actor in a Musical.
 He won the Outer Critics Circle Award for Foxfire with Hume Cronyn and Jessica Tandy, and appeared as Lawrence in Dirty Rotten Scoundrels at the Imperial Theater.
-In 2008, he appeared as Dr. Farquhar Off-Broadway in Mindgame, a thriller by Antony Horowitz, directed by Ken Russell, who made his New York directorial debut with the production.
-In March and April 2013, he starred in the Broadway production of Hands on a Hardbody.
-He was nominated for the Tony Award and the Drama Desk Award for his work.
+In 2008, he appeared as Dr. Farquhar Off-Broadway in Mindgame, a thriller by Anthony Horowitz, directed by Ken Russell, who made his New York directorial debut with the production.
+In March and April 2013, he starred in the Broadway production of Hands on a Hardbody, for which, he was nominated for the Tony Award for Best Featured Actor in a Musical, and the Drama Desk Award for Outstanding Featured Actor in a Musical for his work.